FusionSimulatorToolkit/FusionSimulatorToolkit/README.md

-# FusionSimulatorTookit
+# FusionSimulatorToolkit

-code for simulating fusion transcripts
+Click the wiki link to the right for documentation.